 - On both phones, check if Bluetooth is turned on.
 Learn how to turn on Bluetooth.

-- Bring the devices close together, within 30 cm of each other.
+- Bring the devices close together, within 1 foot (30 cm) of each other.

-- Turn aeroplane mode on, and then off.
+- Turn Airplane mode on, and then off.

 - Turn your phone off, then back on.

 - Wait until no one else is sharing content with the other phone.